Khris Davis: Minor leagues

 Davis began his minor league career in 2009.
 He played in one game for the Helena Brewers of the Rookie-level Pioneer League club and ten games for the Arizona League Brewers; Davis combined for two home runs and a .237 batting average.
-He spent the entire 2010 season playing for the Wisconsin Timber Rattlers of the Class A Midwest League.
+He spent the entire 2010 season playing for the Wisconsin Timber Rattlers of the Single–A Midwest League.
 He played in 128 games with 22 home runs and a .280 batting average.

-To start the 2011 season, Davis was promoted to the Brevard County Manatees of the Class A-Advanced Florida State League.
-After 90 games, he was promoted to the Huntsville Stars of the Class AA Southern League; Davis played 35 games with the team.
-In 125 games that year, he batted .280 with 84 runs batted in (RBIs) and 17 home runs.
+To start the 2011 season, Davis was promoted to the Brevard County Manatees of the High–A Florida State League.
+After 90 games, he was promoted to the Huntsville Stars of the Double–A Southern League; Davis played 35 games with the team.
+In 125 games that year, he batted .280 with 84 runs batted in (RBI) and 17 home runs.

 In 2012, Davis returned to the Arizona League Brewers and the Huntsville Stars for six and 44 games respectively.
-The Brewers promoted Davis to their top level below the Major Leagues with the Nashville Sounds of the Class AAA Pacific Coast League.
+The Brewers promoted Davis to their top level below the Major Leagues with the Nashville Sounds of the Triple–A Pacific Coast League.
 He played in 32 games for the Sounds with a .310 batting average.